 Cooperative procurement solutions offer resource challenged agencies the opportunity to gain needed operating efficiencies as well as hard dollar savings.
 The demonstrated effectiveness of cooperative procurement to save taxpayer dollars makes it a viable alternative to conventional, independent procurement processes.

 Vendors also benefit from this program.
-Instead of participating in many bids with the various colleges, they have only one.
+Instead of participating in many bids with the various agencies, they have only one.
 The time and expense of going through the competitive solicitation process for each college is avoided.

 There is no charge to the members for participation in the program.
 The Network is finance by a fee charged to each vendor awarded a contract based on the volume of purchases made by the members from those contracts.